Skip to main content

 Shaw University started in December 1865 with a Bible class for newly freed slaves in Raleigh, NC.
 Fighting vicious prejudice in the aftermath of the Civil War and the Jim Crow South, Shaw rose to become a co-educational college, a medical school, law school & divinity school.

-Watch Shaw Rising streaming now on the PBS app
+Watch Shaw Rising, Wednesday, 9/10, 9 PM on the NC Channel and streaming now on the PBS app

 North Carolina is home to a noteworthy cluster of HBCUs.
 Learn more about these colleges and universities below.